huggingface/hub-docs/docs/hub/repositories-getting-started.md

 ## Requirements

+This document shows how to handle repositories through the web interface as well as through the terminal.
+There are no requirements if working with the UI.
+If you want to work with the terminal, please follow these instructions.

 If you do not have `git` available as a CLI command yet, you will need to [install Git](https://git-scm.com/downloads) for your platform.
 You will also need to [install Git LFS](https://git-lfs.github.com/), which will be used to handle large files such as images and model weights.

 To be able to push your code to the Hub, you'll need to authenticate somehow.
 The easiest way to do this is by installing the [`huggingface_hub` CLI](https://huggingface.co/docs/huggingface_hub/index) and running the login command: